Solar power in Japan: Feed-in tariff

 The Japanese government is seeking to expand solar power by enacting subsidies and a feed-in tariff (FIT).
 In December 2008, the Ministry of Economy, Trade and Industry announced a goal of 70% of new homes having solar power installed, and would be spending $145 million in the first quarter of 2009 to encourage home solar power.
-The government enacted a feed-in tariff on November, 2009 that requires utilities to purchase excess solar power sent to the grid by homes and businesses and pay twice the standard electricity rate for that power.
+The government enacted a feed-in tariff in November 2009 that requires utilities to purchase excess solar power sent to the grid by homes and businesses and pay twice the standard electricity rate for that power.

 On June 18, 2012, a new feed-in tariff was approved, of 42 Yen/kWh.
 The tariff covers the first ten years of excess generation for systems less than 10 kW, and generation for twenty years for systems over 10 kW.
 It became effective July 1, 2012.

 In April 2013, the FIT was reduced to 37.8 Yen/kWh.
 The FIT was further reduced to 32 Yen/kWh in April 2014.

-In March 2016, a new feed-in tariff was approved.
+In March 2016, a new feed-in tariff was approved for electricity generated by photovoltaic power.

-The Procurement Price Calculation Committee compiled and publicized recommendations concerning the FY 2016 purchase prices and the periods therefor.
-Respecting the recommendations, METI finalized the prices and periods therefor as below.
+The Procurement Price Calculation Committee compiled and publicized recommendations concerning the FY 2016 purchase prices and the periods to which they apply.
+Respecting the recommendations, METI finalized these as follows: